terrycojones/chrome-event-logger/README.md

 logged.
 If you don't want to enable and disable groups of calls in this way, always pass explicit API calls.

+`CEL.disabled` will show you the names of individual calls that are disabled, as well as any disabled higher levels.

 ## Global enable / disable

 The extension provides a context menu item that lets you globally enable or